IF YOU'RE ALREADY PRODUCING, STRUCTURE MATTERS

 Before we talk, consider this:

-At your current production level, what does a five year difference in structure represent?
+At your current production level, what could a five-year difference in structure represent?

 Grab the book for free.